SinisterSpatula/DSJAS-two_factor_auth/README.md

 localStorage.setItem("dsjas2faphone", "");
 ```

-You can also set you're own custom number like this:
+You can also set your own custom number like this:

 ```
 localStorage.setItem("dsjas2faphone", "3497");